open-atmos/PySDM/paper/paper.md

 The `Box` environment is the simplest one available in PySDM and the `PySDM_examples` package ships with two examples based on it.
 The first, is an extension of the code presented in the snippets in the preceding section and reproduces Fig. 2 from the seminal paper of @Shima_et_al_2009.
-Coalescence is the only process (`Coalescence` dynamic) considered, and the probabilities of collisions of particles are evaluated using the Golovin additive kernel, which allows to compare the results with analytical solution of the Smoluchowski equation (included in the resultant plots).
+Coalescence is the only process considered, and the probabilities of collisions of particles are evaluated using the Golovin additive kernel, which allows to compare the results with analytical solution of the Smoluchowski equation (included in the resultant plots).

-The second example based on the `Box` environment, also featuring collision-only setup reproduces several figures from the work of @Berry_1966 involving more sophisticated collision kernels representing such phenomena as geometric sweep-out and influence of electric field of collision probability.
+The second example based on the `Box` environment, also featuring collision-only setup reproduces several figures from the work of @Berry_1966 involving more sophisticated collision kernels representing such phenomena as the geometric sweep-out and the influence of electric field on the collision probability.

 ### Adiabatic parcel examples

-The `Parcel` environment share the zero-dimensionality of `Box` (i.e., no particle physical coordinates considered), yet provides a thermodynamic evolution of the ambient air mimicking adiabatic displacement of an air parcel in hydrostatically stratified atmosphere.
+The `Parcel` environment shares the zero-dimensionality of `Box` (i.e., no particle physical coordinates considered), yet provides a thermodynamic evolution of the ambient air mimicking adiabatic displacement of an air parcel in hydrostatically stratified atmosphere.
-Adiabatic cooling during the ascent results in reaching supersaturation with water vapour what triggers activation of aerosol particles (condensation nuclei) into cloud droplets through condensation.
+Adiabatic cooling during the ascent results in reaching supersaturation what triggers activation of aerosol particles (condensation nuclei) into cloud droplets through condensation.
-All examples based on the `Parcel` environment thus utilise the `Condensation` and `AmbientThermodynamics` dynamics.
+All examples based on the `Parcel` environment utilise the `Condensation` and `AmbientThermodynamics` dynamics.

 The simplest example uses a monodisperse particle spectrum represented with a single super-droplet and reproduces simulations described in @Arabas_and_Shima_2017 where an ascent-descent scenario is employed to